Egypt secures IMF deal after pound plunge, bumper rate hike | Business

 Egypt has in the past said it would shift to a more flexible exchange rate, only to return to closely managing the currency whenever the pound weakened.
 This time, it may be betting that hard currency inflows from investment projects, including a $35 billion investment deal signed in late February with the United Arab Emirates, will prevent a freefall.

 Egypt has been suffering from a chronic shortage of foreign currency.
 The central bank said its actions were "backed by the steadfast support of multilateral and bilateral partners" and that "sufficient funding has been secured to avail foreign exchange liquidity".
-Egypt's international bonds had soared in early trading in anticipation of the IMF deal, with longer-dated bonds jumping around 4 cents before shedding some of the gains.
-After the announcement of the $8 billion deal, bonds trimmed gains back further.
-By 1457 GMT, the 2047 bond was up 1.4 cents at 81.1 cent, according to Tradeweb data.
+Egypt's international bonds soared in early trading in anticipation of the IMF deal, with longer-dated bonds jumping around 4 cents before shedding some of the gains.
+The bonds eventually gave back most of the advance, with the 2047 up 0.2 cents at 79.9 cents, after rising as high as 83.5, according to Tradeweb data.

-The premium demanded by investors to hold Egypt's international bonds over safe-haven U.S. Treasuries tightened to as little as 529 basis points, its lowest level since June 2021, according to JPMorgan The central bank said it had raised the overnight lending rate to 28.25% and its overnight deposit rate to 27.25%, as part of a decision to accelerate monetary tightening and bring down inflation, which rose to record levels last year.
+The premium demanded by investors to hold Egypt's international bonds over safe-haven U.S. Treasuries tightened to as little as 529 basis points, its lowest level since June 2021, according to JPMorgan.
+The spread was last at 581 bps.
+The central bank said it had raised the overnight lending rate to 28.25% and its overnight deposit rate to 27.25%, as part of a decision to accelerate monetary tightening and bring down inflation, which rose to record levels last year.

 "To ensure a smooth transition, the CBE will continue to target inflation as its nominal anchor, allowing the exchange rate to be determined by market forces," it said in a statement.
 CLEARING BACKLOGS